scale-it/algo-builder/packages/algob/sample-project/ts/README.md

 - To interact with your deployments you can create a script and run it using:

-* `algob run scripts/path_to/file1`
+* `algob run --script scripts/path_to/file1`
-* Don’t use algob run for deployments.
+* Don’t use algob run --script for deployments.
 This should be used only for auxiliary scripts, like ad-hock transactions (example: draining an account).

 - Run tests: